Ensuring a perfect night at Scarywood may seem like an impossible task at first glance. Perahps you've read our Scarywood

 the clock strikes 12:00am.

-Then, enjoy your stroll back through the park one more time as you make your way to the park entrance, and grab another snack or two from
+Then, enjoy your stroll back through the park one more time as you make your way to the park entrance, and grab a Reese's Pieces caramel apple

 If you liked this post and found it helpful, let us know and share it with your friends!
 Let us know how you'd plan your Scarywood trip differently.
 Feel